BrenoOsvaldoFunicheli/turivius/README.md

 * Because of the time consuming, I don't provide the heroku deploy and import_script(to get data on drive), but it's simple to implement and test;

-* I put the git flow, but I use a few this resource.